Savitri and Satyavan story meaning and why it is the oldest argument against the idea that love is a feeling.

 Yama arrived.

-What Kama actually is
+What Kama Actually Is

 Kama is the third of the four Purusharthas.
 The four aims of a complete human life that together form the old Indian map of what it means to live well.